 Domicile is the location of a person’s fixed, principal, and permanent home, and the place to which that person intends to return and remain, even if currently residing elsewhere.
 Domicile is different from residency.
 While a person can have multiple residences, a person can only have one true domicile.
 For example, a person can reside in State A, but still be considered domiciled in State B, if the stay in State A is temporary and the intent is to return to and remain in State B.

-States, especially the taxing authority of each state, will look at a number of factors to determine domicile.
+States, especially the taxing authority of each state, will look at a number of elements to determine domicile.
 The factors considered will differ from state to state, and no one factor is completely determinative.

 Relevant factors state taxing authorities may consider in determining domicile include:

 Once domicile is established, it is presumed to continue until it can be shown that a change in domicile has occurred.
-Termination of domicile will involve documenting the change to a new domicile,and may require communicating the change to the appropriate state’s taxing authority, which can sometimes be more difficult to prove than establishing a new domicile.
+Termination of domicile will involve documenting the change to a new domicile and may require communicating the change to the appropriate state’s taxing authority, which can sometimes be more difficult to prove than establishing a new domicile.

-The chart at right shows how tax laws can differ in certain states.
 The laws apply depending on your place of domicile.
 The impacts of the laws may change depending on a person’s age, amount of income, type of income, size of estate, and home value.
 The following state taxes are important to consider when selecting your domicile.

 Income taxes.
 Selecting domicile in states like Florida, Nevada, or Texas, that impose no income tax can be an effective tax reduction strategy.
 However, a state can tax a non-resident on income that is earned in that state.
 This includes compensation earned in that particular state (wages, salary, deferred income, Subchapter S income, and income from a partnership or LLC), and income earned from a state source (such as rental income or capital gains when real estate located in that state is sold).
 Thus, keep in mind that even if you effectively change your domicile to State A, which is a no-income-tax state, but continue to work in State B, which taxes income, you will not necessarily avoid income taxes on your earned income.